-The Orange County set of projects include four improvements at a total cost of approximately \$600 million (in 2020 dollars, or as noted).
-The projects include: SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, new Placentia Metrolink rail station, and Fairmont Boulevard Improvements.
+The Orange County set of projects includes three improvements at a total cost of approximately \$524.6 million (in 2021 dollars, or as noted).
+The projects include: SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, and new Placentia Metrolink rail station.
 Further details for each of the projects are included in the following summaries.

 Orange County Project Summary Cost (\$M)

 SR-91 Improvements between SR-57 and SR-55 460

 Anaheim Canyon Metrolink Station Improvements 29.8

 Placentia Metrolink Rail Station 34.8

-Fairmont Boulevard Improvements 76.8

-SUBTOTAL 601
+SUBTOTAL 524.6